ChenC2002/VAPA/README.md

 # Where Credit Lands: Step-Level Advantages for Bounded-Memory EHR Agents

-Anonymous review package.
-Use an anonymous hosting destination and anonymous commit metadata when uploading; a personal account or an already-public matching project can still reveal authorship.
-The manuscript source uses a neutral alias, with original content checksums retained for verification.
-Synthetic fixtures, executed training checks, and manuscript-reported results remain explicitly distinguished below.

 **VAPA** (**V**erifier-**A**nchored **P**rocess **A**dvantage) learns how to retrieve cutoff-valid evidence, maintain a bounded memory, and answer EHR questions under an action budget.
 Deterministic verifiers score checkable actions, forked replay creates local comparisons, and a two-level estimator combines step credit with terminal answer rewards.
 Replay and verifiers are used only during training.

 ## Method Map